AdobeDocs/experience-platform.en/help/data-science-workspace/troubleshooting-guide.md

 ## Why are my Spark/PySpark notebooks taking so long to read and write data?

 If you are performing transformations on data, such as using `fit()`, the transformations may be executing multiple times.
 To increase performance, cache your data using `df.cache()` before transforming, reading, or writing the data.
-Using `df.cache()` before reading and writing a dataset ensures that the transformations are only executed a single time instead of multiple times.
+Using `df.cache()` before reading and writing a dataset ensures that the transformations are only executed a single time.
+This prevents multiple reads across the network.

 ## Why are my Spark/PySpark notebooks failing to run?